Cultivating a Solution-Focused Mindset:

 Learning Objectives

-- Demonstrate techniques for managing emotional intensity using solution-focused tools such as amygdala whispering.
+- Recognize techniques for managing emotional intensity, including how solution-focused tools such as amygdala whispering may be helpful in supporting individuals with anxiety and depression.

 Course Agenda